ParallelEdits: Efficient Multi-object Image Editing: Multi-Aspect Image Editing

 \subsection{Method}

 Figure~\ref{fig:pipeline} outlines the overall pipeline of our method, which has three steps.
-In the first step (\Sref{sec:aspect_group}), we perform {\em aspect grouping} using attention maps generated by running a few iterations of the diffusion process conditioned on source prompt and target prompt.
-The aspects in the target image are put into up to $N$ groups, each processed by a distinct branch.
+In the first step (\Sref{sec:aspect_group}), we perform {\em aspect grouping} using attention maps generated by running a few iterations of the diffusion process.
+The aspects in the source image are put into up to $N$ groups, each processed by a distinct branch.
 The second step (\Sref{sec:multi_branch}) demonstrates how each branch, which receives a specific group of aspects, performs inversion-free editing.
 In the last step (\Sref{sec:cross-branch}), we perform the necessary adjustments for enabling cross-branch interaction and elucidate the significance of such interaction.